|

 Corinthians 15:29-32]).
 The Bible does not contain a statement that

-water baptism is not an eternal-life "insurance policy".
+literal water baptism alone is not an eternal-life "insurance policy".
 The Bible never says that Jesus,

 Himself, ever baptized people with water (in fact John 4:2 explicitly